What Is It and Should I Encourage My Child to Use It?

 “The great preponderance of empirical evidence on children’s spelling development indicates that children learn to spell correctly faster if taught to do so in a direct and systematic way.”
 12

-Dr. Groff’s view is supported by the conclusions of Government reviews done in the US, Australia and the UK, as we outlined in the first of our series of articles about spelling.
+Dr. Groff’s view is supported by the conclusions of Government reviews done in the US, Australia and the UK, as we outlined in our spelling with phonics article.

 Even Dr. Louisa Moats, who supports the use of invented spelling, has said that invented spelling shouldn’t replace organised instruction.